 Continuous testing highlights the symbiotic relationship between functional and automated testing.
 As code evolves, having a mix of manual insights and automated checks enables software quality at all stages.

 One of the revolutions in the software development process is the adoption of continuous testing.
-As we develop and integrate new code, running all the tests ensures nothing breaks.
+As we develop and integrate new code, running all the tests helps catch regressions early.
 Continuous testing enables tests to run in parallel with development, highlighting issues instantaneously and enabling rapid feedback.

 In the spirit of continuous improvement, we always look for ways to refine our test cases and scripts.
 Test maintenance is an ongoing process.
 Whether it’s updating test parameters, adapting to new software development iterations, or revisiting test inputs, we’re always on the move, boosting all our tests to remain relevant and efficient.